Primate: Mating systems

+Sexual behavior

+Female primates may signal to the male their receptiveness though various displays including eye-contact, tongue-clicking and presenting of the rump.
+Female lemurs, lorises and galagos will position themselves in the lordosis pose while female chimpanzees, bonobos and some Old World monkeys develop sexual swellings on the rump.
+Copulation in primates typically involves the males mounting the females from behind, as with most mammals.
+Belly-to-belly copulation has been recorded in apes, both gibbons and the great apes.
+Human sex positions are modifications of these two positions.

+Primates may engage in sexual activity as part of social bonding; including homosexual behaviour.
+Such behavior play an important role in bonobo society in particular. female bonobos engage in mutual genital-rubbing behavior, possibly to bond socially with each other, thus forming a female nucleus of bonobo society.
+The bonding among females enables them to dominate most of the males.

 Life history

 Primates have slower rates of development than other mammals.
 All primate infants are breastfed by their mothers (with the exception of some human cultures and various zoo raised primates which are fed formula) and rely on them for grooming and transportation.
 In some species, infants are protected and transported by males in the group, particularly males who may be their fathers.
 Other relatives of the infant, such as siblings and aunts, may participate in its care as well.
 Most primate mothers cease ovulation while breastfeeding an infant; once the infant is weaned the mother can reproduce again.
 This often leads to weaning conflict with infants who attempt to continue breastfeeding.
+Primates have a longer juvenile period between weaning and sexual maturity than other mammals of similar size.

 Infanticide is common in polygynous species such as gray langurs and gorillas.
 Adult males may kill dependent offspring that are not theirs so the female will return to estrus and thus they can sire offspring of their own.
 Social monogamy in some species may have evolved to combat this behavior.
-Promiscuity may also lessen the risk of infanticide since paternity becomes uncertain.
+Polygynandry may also lessen the risk of infanticide since paternity becomes uncertain.

-Primates have a longer juvenile period between weaning and sexual maturity than other mammals of similar size.
-Some primates such as galagos and new world monkeys use tree-holes for nesting, and park juveniles in leafy patches while foraging.
+Some primates such as galagos and New World monkeys use tree-holes for nesting, and park juveniles in leafy patches while foraging.
 Other primates follow a strategy of "riding", i.e. carrying individuals on the body while feeding.
 Adults may construct or use nesting sites, sometimes accompanied by juveniles, for the purpose of resting, a behavior which has developed secondarily in the great apes.
 During the juvenile period, primates are more susceptible than adults to predation and starvation; they gain experience in feeding and avoiding predators during this time.
 They learn social and fighting skills, often through playing.
 Primates, especially females, have longer lifespans than other similarly sized mammals, this may be partially due to their slower metabolisms.
 Late in life, female catarrhine primates appear to undergo a cessation of reproductive function known as menopause; other groups are less studied.